rlutz1/CS361_Project/README.md

 ## How to Run

-All test cases will be run using the included `run.jar` file at the top of this directory.
+All test cases are recommended to be run using the included `run.jar` file at the top of this directory.
 If run by itself with no arguments, it will ALL 4 sorts, running integer cases first, then floating point, using completely random test cases for each.
 The run will execute by default with 0 numbers and 1 test case iteration.
 This can be seen by running:

 `java -jar run.jar`